pyhys/minimalmodbus/trunk/README.txt

 Manual testing of Modbus equipment
 ------------------------------------------
-Look in your equipment's manual to find working communication examples
+Look in your equipment's manual to find working communication examples.

 You can make a small Python program to test the communication::